HansSchouten/Kibana-ReverseProxy/README.md

 # Kibana-ReverseProxy
-PHP reverse proxy for passing requests to a local Kibana instance.
+PHP reverse proxy for passing requests to a local Kibana instance (works with Kibana 6 and 7).

-> This could be done directly in Apache/Nginx config, but this is more flexible and a fun example to learn about reverse proxies in PHP.
+> This could be done directly in Apache/Nginx config, however this is more flexible and it can be directly used with any web admin panel.

+In `/etc/kibana/kibana.yml`, set `server.xsrf.disableProtection: true` and run `service kibana restart`.
+> Todo: pass kbn-xsrf token